 Clearly, someone with massive resources is bullish on gold for the next couple weeks.
 This is also the type of trade you could easily execute in your own account if you believe gold is going higher.
 It’s not always the best hedge, but in this case, there is definitely at least one prominent believer in the yellow metal.

-If you could double your money, would you do it?
-I recently recommended a trade on BB that shot up 116% in just two days.
+If you could get 60% returns in 3 days, would you do it?
+I recently recommended a trade on OXY that shot up 60% in just three days.
 I’ve got another trade open right now that looks promising.Click here.